epsi-rns/epsi-rns.github.io/_posts/desktop/2018/2018-08-07-terminal-ricing.markdown

 Beyond the multiplexer,
 there are also ready to use application that manage previous tools

-*	teamocil: using tmux as backend, managing layout.
+*	[teamocil](http://www.teamocil.com/): using tmux as backend, managing layout.

-*	byobu: using either tmux or gnu screen backend, not managing layout.
+*	[byobu](http://byobu.co/): using either tmux or gnu screen backend, not managing layout.

 ![Terminal Ricing: Debian URXVT][image-ss-debian-urxvt]{: .img-responsive }

 #### teamocil configuration

+Teamocil is a simple tool used to automatically create windows and panes in tmux with YAML files.

 I'm using Jekyll for daily basis blogging.
 Instead of typing the same command over and over again,